-- Cardiac event monitor is a small recording device used to detect abnormal heart rhythms.
+Cardiac event monitor is a small recording device used to detect abnormal heart rhythms.
 It is activated by the person, usually with a simple press of a button, when experiencing symptoms such as dizziness, weakness, lightheadedness, heart racing and/or fluttering.

-- Cooper Heart Institute’s Cardiac Surgery team provides southern New Jersey’s most advanced cardiac surgery services, offering you exceptional care and a track record of superior patient outcomes.
+- Cardiac Partners Cardiac Surgery team provides southern New Jersey’s most advanced cardiac surgery services, offering you exceptional care and a track record of superior patient outcomes.

 Many existing and emerging cancer therapies have a significant effect on the cardiovascular health of patients with cancer and cancer survivors.
 These effects can appear during treatment, or years later.

 - Cardiogenic shock is a state in which the heart has been damaged so much that it is unable to supply enough blood to the organs of the body.

-- The Cooper Heart Institute is the most comprehensive heart care center in southern New Jersey, earning national recognition for its superior quality and world-renowned team of cardiovascular experts.
+- Cardiac Partners is the most comprehensive heart care center in southern New Jersey, earning national recognition for its superior quality and world-renowned team of cardiovascular experts.

 Cardiomyopathy refers to diseases of the heart muscle which becomes enlarged, thick, or rigid.
 In rare cases, the muscle tissue in the heart is replaced with scar tissue.
 Cardiomyopathy can develop over time or can be inherited.
 It can affect people of all ages.